-Interstate 264 stretches 25.07 miles east from northwest Chesapeake to coastal Virginia Beach through Hampton Roads.
-The original 14 mile alignment travels through Portsmouth and Norfolk between Interstates 64/664 and Interstate 64/Virginia 44.
-The easternmost 12 miles was added in 1999, when Interstate 264 replaced Virginia 44 along the Virginia Beach-Norfolk Expressway.
+Interstate 264 stretches 25.07 miles east from Bowers Hill and northwest Chesapeake to coastal Virginia Beach through Hampton Roads.
+The original 14 mile alignment travels through Portsmouth and Norfolk between I-64/664 and I-64 at the Virginia Beach-Norfolk Expressway.
+Added in 1999, the easternmost 12 miles replaced Virginia State Route 44 along the Virginia Beach-Norfolk Expressway.

-Interstate 264 was completed in 1970 within the Hampton Roads Beltway, but until 1987, the Downtown Tunnel carried only two lanes of traffic through the 1952 opened tube.
+Interstate 264 was completed in 1970 within the Hampton Roads Beltway.
+Until 1987, the Downtown Tunnel accommodated just two lanes of traffic through the tube opened in 1952.
 The Virginia Beach-Norfolk Expressway opened to traffic in 1967.
 Tolls were collected along the facility until 1995 when all construction related bonds were paid off.

 Interstate 264 Virginia Guides